canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 below, or serve as reference for future proposals.
 -->

+### Cluster-wide Orchestration
+A cluster controller called `ClusterReconciler` is added which would perform the one-by-one in-place upgrade of the entire workload cluster.

+The controller would propagate the `k8sd.io/in-place-upgrade-to` annotation on the `Cluster` object by adding this annotation one-by-one to all the machines that is owned by this cluster.

+The reconciler would perform upgrades in 2 separate phases for control-plane and worker machines.

+A Kubernetes API call listing the objects of type `Machine` and filtering with `ownerRef` would produce the list of machines owned by the cluster.
+For each phase controller would iterate over this list filtering by the machine type, annotating the machines and waiting for the operation to complete on each iteration.

+The reconciler should ignore a machine if `k8sd.io/in-place-upgrade-status` is already set to `in-progress`.

+Once upgrades of the underlying machines are finished:
+* `k8sd.io/in-place-upgrade-to` annotation on the `Cluster` would be removed
+* `k8sd.io/in-place-upgrade-release` annotation on the `Cluster` would be added/updated with the used `{upgrade-option}`.

+This will be introduced and explained more extensively in another proposal.

+### Upgrades of Underlying OS and Dependencies
 The in-place upgrades only address the upgrades of Canonical Kubernetes and it's respective dependencies.
 Which means changes on the OS front/image would not be handled since the underlying machine image stays the same.
 This would be handled by a rolling upgrade as usual.

 # Implementation Details